There is a "secret" entrance to the Louvre that allows you to bypass the ridiculous line at the public entrance.

 8. When King Kamehameha of Hawaii died in 1819, his body was taken and buried in secret in accordance with Hawaiian tradition to preserve his mana.
 To this day, his body has not been found and people only speculate on its location.

-9. A man created an armored bulldozer in secret and used it to exact revenge on a town before killing himself.
+9. A man created an armored bulldozer in secret and used it to revenge on a town before killing himself.
 It cost the town $7 million in damages.

 10. Every ball used in an MLB game is covered in mud that comes from a secret location in New Jersey.
 A man skims through riverbanks to find the mud, then refines it before it's applied to balls.
 It's called the Lena Blackburne Original Baseball Rubbing Mud.